JabRef/jabref/README.md

 appear in your chosen languages.

-## Building JabRef from source:
+## Building JabRef v2.11 from source:

-If you want a step-by-step tutorial, please check [this guideline](https://github.com/JabRef/jabref/wiki/Guidelines-for-setting-up-a-local-workspace)

 To compile JabRef from source, you need a Java compiler supporting Java 1.6 and `JAVA_HOME` pointing to this JDK.

 To run it, just execute `gradlew run`.
-When you want to develop, it is necessary to generate additional sources using `gradlew generateSource` and then generate the Eclipse `gradlew eclipse` or IntelliJ IDEA `gradlew idea` project files.
+When you want to develop, it is necessary to generate additional sources using `gradlew generateSource` and then generate the Eclipse `gradlew eclipse` project files.

-## Release Process
+## Release process

 Requires
  * [launch4j](http://launch4j.sourceforge.net/)